9brada6/tabs-with-posts/development.md

     CSS:

-    - Don't forget to add CSS specificity in documentation
+    - Don't forget to add CSS specificity in documentation.
+    - Say in documentation that tab variables css are better to be overwrite in tab main classes.

     Tabs: